24 Jul 2025

 Home Fire Safety Visit

-Advice should be sought from the local Fire and Rescue Service who will provide a free Home Fire Safety Visit.
-Information will be provided about potential fire risks, and measures which can be put in place to keep these risks to a minimum.
+• Information will be provided about potential fire risks, and measures which can be put in place to keep these risks to a minimum.
 In addition, advice can be provided to the person receiving homecare services about how they can be alerted to a fire, and how to evacuate.
-Where possible, the person’s primary carer, or the careworker or other responsible person should be present during the Home Fire Safety visit.
-Smoke detectors, including those suitable for the hard of hearing will also be supplied and fitted free of charge during the visit.
+Where possible, the person’s primary carer, or the care worker or other responsible person should be present during the Home Fire Safety visit.
+If necessary, a fire service may install smoke detection for the home and provide additional advice about suitable detection including specialist alarms.
+In addition, the need for other safety equipment such as flame-retardant bedding/apron, deep ashtrays and water misters/sprinklers will be assessed.

 Resources